katekeiroz-dev/Aula02-imersaoJava/README.md

 Project for Class 02 of the Java Programming Logic course

 ### ✅ Contents of the class 02
-Java language , syntax and working with variables
+-Java language , syntax and working with variables,<br>
+Simple, composite and chained conditional